FreeCAD/FreeCAD-documentation/wiki/Wood_Frame_Workbench.md

 # Wood Frame Workbench

-{{VeryImportantMessage|This workbench is not actively developed or maintained, but looking for developers and maintainers.}}
+**This workbench is not actively developed or maintained, but looking for developers and maintainers.**